 - Microservices: one of the most popular design paradigms in modern software development is without doubts the microservice architecture.
 This kind of architecture is based on decomposability as the basis for its implementation.
 Modules provide a more robust and clean way to decompose large applications in order to make them microservice-ready.

 All of these benefits mean better abstraction, which leads to improved designs and more robust architectures.
-One of the nice side-effects of this feature is that it forces the programmer into “modular thinking” by principle, which may help in creating better applications.
+One of the nice side-effects of this feature is that it forces the programmer into “modular thinking” by principle, which may help in writing better code.

-Modules are undoubtedly a big feature and one that many C++ developers have been eagerly looking forward to use.
+This is undoubtedly a big feature that may allow writing more effective modular C++ code than with header files.
 Those who have been using modules in other languages may probably find the C++ implementation a bit “muddy”, and worry about the additional complexity it may bring to an already complex ecosystem (C++ et al.).
 And honestly, considering the potential pitfalls and the core design, I have some doubts as well.

 In theory, we can see the many benefits they may bring in terms of compilation efficiency and improved designs.
 In practice, there are several factors that may render their implementation quite difficult with the consequence of adding too much complexity and the risk that a good chunk of it will be passed on to the developer.
 The second part of this lengthy article will deal with the implementation of modules in the major C++ compilers with a few real examples to see how much the practice resembles the theory.